 City of Newcastle is implementing traffic changes in Maud Street Waratah to improve safety for pedestrians and cyclists using the University to Newcastle City cycling route.

 The University (Callaghan) to Newcastle City cycleway currently crosses Maud Street.
 This is currently a challenging crossing to negotiate.
 The project includes new traffic signals to make this crossing safer for cyclists.

-Initial work has commenced on stormwater drainage and conduits ahead of reconstruction work at the corner of Prince and Maud Street.
-Further work to be scheduled throughout 2019.
+Initial work has been completed on stormwater drainage and conduits ahead of reconstruction work at the corner of Prince and Maud Street.

 Future planned works

-Further work in this area is to be scheduled in coming months subject to final designs being completed and approvals granted.
+Further work in this area is to be scheduled in 2020 subject to final designs being completed and approvals granted.
 This future work includes: